Our Most Frequently Asked Questions and Policies

 Are there restrooms on the property?

-Alpaca Acres is a real farm that offers a completely outdoor experience including outdoor handwashing sink and portable restroom (“port-o-potty”).
-There are no indoor restrooms available.
+Yes… sort of!
+Alpaca Acres is a real working farm, so it’s a completely outdoor adventure.
+We’ve got an outdoor handwashing sink and a portable restroom (“port-o-potty”) for your convenience.

 - Weather